Manual

 (np.array, dict)

-- westpy.utils.read_imcube(rfname, ifname='')¶
+- westpy.utils.read_imcube(rfname, ifname='')

 Convenience function to read in two cube files at once, where one contains the real part and the other contains the imag part.
-If only one filename given, other filename is inferred.
+If only one file name given, other file name is inferred.

 - Parameters:

-rfname (string) – filename of cube file of real part
+rfname (string) – file name of cube file of real part

 - Returns: